There are many ways that companies go bankrupt, but this might be more bizarre than most.

 Gionee hadn’t been doing particularly well before Lirong’s bet went bad.
 The company was losing $100 million (Rs.
 700 crore) a month during 2013 and 2015, and these losses had doubled over the last couple of years.
 But the final blow was reportedly the founder’s punt at a casino, which didn’t play out as he’d expected.

 But Lirong had some history on his side.
 Back in 1974, Fredrick W. Smith, the founder and CEO of FedEx had discovered that his company had just $5000 against its name, and had no money to fuel its planes the following Monday.
-At that point, Smith had done what few other CEOs would have done in his place – he headed to Vegas, and hit the blackjack tables He raised $32,000 that weekend, and managed to keep the company afloat.
+At that point, Smith had done what few other CEOs would have done in his place – he headed to Vegas, and hit the mobile blackjack tables.
+He raised $32,000 that weekend, and managed to keep the company afloat.
 Fedex is now valued at $35 billion, and his own estimated net worth is a cool 2 billion.
 It’s possible that Lirong had tried to pull off something similar when he hit the casinos — but the dice clearly didn’t roll in his favour.